Are low frequency macroeconomic variables important for high frequency electricity prices?: Empirical Results

-Looking at second sub-panel of Panel (A) of Table \ref{Ita_Forec_AR3_Seas_6models}, we can see that the model with daily oil prices and monthly macroeconomic variables outperforms the benchmark by $20\%$ at short horizons, while at longer horizons the improvements reduces to $9\%$.
-As stated for Germany and in the point forecasting exercise, the inclusion of only one macroeconomic variables leads to improvements with respect to the baseline AR(3) model of $19\%$ at the short term horizons, while at long horizons these improvements drastically decrease to $3\%$.
+{Looking at Panel (B) of Table \ref{Ita_Forec_AR3_Seas_6models}, we can see that the model with daily oil prices and monthly macroeconomic variables outperforms the class of benchmark models at all the horizons with bigger improvements at longer horizons.
+As stated for Germany and in the point forecasting exercise, the inclusion of only one macroeconomic variables leads to improvements from a Superior set of models, while the model with oil or gas specifications are never included in the best set.}

-Regarding the average log predictive score (see the third sub-panel of Panel (A) in Table \ref{Ger_Forec_AR3_Seas_6models} and \ref{Ita_Forec_AR3_Seas_6models}), the results change with respect to the average CRPS.
+{{Regarding the average log predictive score (see Panel (C) in Table \ref{Ger_Forec_AR3_Seas_6models} and \ref{Ita_Forec_AR3_Seas_6models}), the results change with respect to the average CRPS.
 In particular, for Germany, the average log predictive likelihood shows smaller increases at all horizons except for the first and last horizons.
 The gains in term of log predictive score is higher in the models that include only the monthly macroeconomics variables jointly moving from a $11\%$ at the first horizons to a $9\%$ at the last horizons.
-In this case, there are no evidences of superior predictability of a models over the others, except that the models that include monthly macroeconomic variables and monthly oil prices leads to gains with respect to the benchmark models.
+In this case, there are no evidences of superior predictability of a model over the others, except that the models that include monthly macroeconomic variables and monthly oil prices leads to gains with respect to the benchmark models.
+In particular, as short horizons (second, third and seventh), the best model seems to be the one with BAR(7) with day-of-the-week dummies, although the model included in the superior set are the one with gas or oil prices.}

-For Italy, the gains of using macroeconomic variables is more stable over the horizons.
-Hence, the inclusion of monthly macroeconomic variables leads to an increase of the $18\%$ of forecasting accuracy at the first horizon and of $7\%$ at longer horizons.
-Moreover, the inclusion of one monthly macroeconomic variables separately from the other leads to better forecasting scenario over all the horizons and it is also confirmed by the Diebold-Mariano test and the statistically superior predictability set.
-Also if we include the oil price specification in term of monthly or daily price leads to improvements of the forecasting accuracy over the horizons but at lower quantity.
+{For Italy, the gains of using macroeconomic variables is more stable over the horizons.
+In particular across the horizons with some exception, the best model is the one with all macroeconomic variables and daily gas prices followed by the one with daily oil prices.
+Regarding the inclusion in the Superior set, the models with only all the industrial production indexes and the one with them and the PMI are always included across the horizons, while the one with daily oil are including in the medium horizons (third, seventh and fourteenth).
+Also if we include the oil price specification in term of monthly or daily price leads to improvements of the forecasting accuracy over the horizons but at lower quantity.}